jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 With this freedom of mind to mix and match ideologies you'll overcome any political or economic problem.
 Be it a dreadful morning commute, rising climate change, or debilitating government bureaucracy.
 This new philosophy might be called mixed-ideological politics.

 Seeing through the death spiral of today's ideological echo chambers isn't easy.
-The storytelling Twitter feeds, cable news, dinner table arguments is persuasive, and even comforting to people scared of the future.
+The constant storytelling of Twitter feeds, cable news, dinner table arguments is persuasive and hard to get away from.
+Buying an ideology incomplete answers can even be comforting when the future looks so uncertain.
 To see above today's political noise and salesmanship requires a solid understanding of storytelling.
 One you got that, you'll avoid being sucked into the false security of ideological echo chambers.

 Once you're protected from ideological stortelling, you can adopt mixed-ideological politics.
 After reading this book, you'll be as powerful in your politics as a mixed-martial artist is in a fight.